 About This “Any Kind Of Fruit” Upside Down Cake

-This “Any Kind Of Fruit” upside down cake recipe makes a moist buttermilk OR sour cream vanilla cake, topped with the berries or stone fruit of your choice!
+This “Any Kind Of Fruit” upside down cake recipe makes a moist buttermilk vanilla cake, topped with the berries or stone fruit of your choice!
 The recipe makes an 8-inch simple cake in a square pan.
 The cake batter comes together super quickly, with just two bowls and a whisk—no stand mixer required!

 Why You Should Make The Recipe

 Here are all the reasons to make this delicious and moist fruit upside down cake: